NCMBMania/ncmb-ruby-client/README.md

 ncmb-ruby-client
 ================

-A simple Ruby client for the nifty cloud mobile backend REST API
+A simple Ruby client for the nifty cloud mobile backend REST API.
+This is developer preview.

 Basic Usage
 -----------